FuelRats/pipsqueak3/CONTRIBUTING.md

 ## Getting Started

 1. Fork the [pipsqueak3](https://github.com/fuelrats/pipsqueak3) repo.
-2. Checkout `develop` branch.
+2. Checkout `develop` branch
+3. Create a feature branch (See 'Feature Branches')
-3. Develop your feature/doc/fix/insanity.
+4. Develop your feature/doc/fix/insanity.
-4. Ensure your local develop branch is up to date with upstream develop.
+5. Ensure your local develop branch is up to date with upstream develop.
-5. Submit PR.
+6. Submit PR.
-6. Undergo peer review.
+7. Undergo peer review.
-7. Make requested changes, if any.
+8. Make requested changes, if any.
-8. Obtain cold beverage and celebrate when your PR is merged.
+9. Obtain cold beverage and celebrate when your PR is merged.

 (If you are working off of a registered issue, please include the issue number in your PR title: `Spark 99 / Update to Documentation`)

+## Feature Branches

+Make a feature branch off of master using `git checkout -b feature/my-awesome-feature`.
+For other types of PRs please use one of the following:

+* doc - Documentation, or Documentation Update
+* feature - New Features/Functionality
+* fix - Bug fixes

 ## PR Requirements
 * **ALL** Pull Requests must undergo a peer review phase before being committed.